tonypoch/ctxerrpool/README.md

 }
 ```

-Here is an example of some work that does the same thing without respecting its own context:
+Here is an example of a `worker function` that does the same thing without respecting its own context:
 ```go
 // Create the worker function. var work ctxerrgroup.Work